heyitsalexi/rock-paper-scissors/README.md

 ## Skills Practiced

-The core focus of the project was to practice using **JavasScript Functions**.
+The core focus of the project was to practice **JavasScript Functions**, and **DOM Manipulation**.

-The output is a console-based JavaScript game (i.e., without any HTML or CSS Styling).
+The output is a JavaScript game with basic UI.